mitch-parker/rascore/README.md

 - Line-separated list file
 - Tab-separated table file with columns core_path (coordinate path), modelid (optional, model number), chainid (chain identifier), nuc_class (optional, nucleotide class)

-### 2) Build rascore database from Protein Data Bank:
+### 2) Build the rascore database from the Protein Data Bank:

 rascore -build *[optional, path to pdbaa file]* -out *[output directory path]*

 *Note.* Take ~1 hour to build from scratch and requires ~3 GB of storage.

-### 3) Run rascore GUI application (IN PROGRESS):
+### 3) Run the rascore GUI application (IN PROGRESS):

-rascore -app *[optional, path to rascore database directory]* -out *[output directory path]*
+rascore -gui *[optional, path to the rascore database directory]* -out *[output directory path]*

-*Note.* Can run limited version if rascore database directory not specified.
+*Note.* Can run limited version if the rascore database directory path is not specified.

 # Authors

-Please feel free to contact us with any issues, comments, or questions regarding rascore.
+Please feel free to contact us with any issues, comments, or questions.

 ### Mitchell Parker